qur/withmock/scenarios/README.txt

                   as we will fail to find the import.
 We should probably assume that the file won't be compiled - but try and setup a nice error in case it is ...

+issue27         - If we create two instances of the same type of interface Mock,
+                  then they should be independant - and expectations registered against one instance should not be satisified by calls against the other (which they are when using struct{} as the underlying type for the instance mock).